AquaBearCo/UDT/README.md

-# Breaking the Data Transfer Bottleneck
+# UXDT: Modernized UDT — Breaking the Data Transfer Bottleneck

-UDT is a reliable UDP based application level data transport protocol for distributed data intensive applications over wide area high-speed networks.
+UDT (protocol) is a reliable UDP based application level data transport protocol for distributed data intensive applications over wide area high-speed networks.
 UDT uses UDP to transfer bulk data with its own reliability control and congestion control mechanisms.
 The new protocol can transfer data at a much higher speed than TCP does.
 UDT is also a highly configurable framework that can accommodate various congestion control algorithms.